CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Cluster_Cleanup/Manual_Cluster_Cleanup_Guide.md

 ## Introduction

 Sometimes, a scenario can fail before a cluster is fully deprovisioned leaving stale resources in a cloud-provider (at the time of writing this, we only use AWS).
-If that occurs, the Interop team is responsible for cleaning that cluster up in the cloud-provider account to avoid any unwanted cost.
-This document will serve as a guide to how to manually cleanup a cluster in the cloud-provider platforms we use.
+If that occurs, the Interop team is responsible for cleaning up that cluster in the cloud-provider account to avoid any unwanted cost.
+This document serves as a guide on how to manually clean up a cluster in the cloud-provider platforms we use.

 ## AWS